THE Chef Remy has made his debut in the pavilion and is waiting for you to come try out his dishes on Remy’s Ratatouille Adventure at Epcot.

 Gusteau’s Restaurant

-Jaws drop once you exit out of the theater hallways and enter the rooftops of Paris, where you can see the Gusteau Restaurant sign.
+Your jaws will drop once you exit out of the theater hallways and enter the rooftops of Paris, where you will see the Gusteau Restaurant sign.
+Such a cool nod to the film!

 Occasionally the sign will come to life and Gusteau will chat with you!